Clackamas Repertory Theatre presents 'The Sound of Music'

 Cyndy Smith-English, CRT co-founder and executive director, noted that she and her husband chose "The Sound of Music" to honor Jim and Janice Osterman, musical lovers who have been generous supporters of CRT for over 18 years.
-Unfortunately, Janice Osterman passed away, so now the musical will honor her memory.
+Unfortunately, Janice Osterman died, so now the musical will honor her memory.

-Jim Osterman is sponsoring the entire season of CRT.
+Jim Osterman is sponsoring the entire CRT season.
 His love of musicals was inspired by his mother, who was a music teacher, and by his late wife, who appeared as the lead in many musicals when the couple were students at Milwaukie High School.

 "The Sound of Music" is the final collaboration between Broadway legends Richard Rogers and Oscar Hammerstein II.
 The show is based on the true story of the von Trapp Family Singers and tells the inspiring tale of their escape from the Nazi invasion of Austria.